 What is the entire end-to-end experience of your API program as experienced through your API Portal and how does it empower me to deliver the kinds of experiences that delight my users?
 Digital transformation is severely hindered if a slow or unreliable API frustrates users.
 This Harvard Business Review article sums up the issue:

-In addition to the experience with the company’s people, whether or not the company has an API has always been an important driver to help me decide if I want to talk further.
+In addition to the experience with the company’s people, whether the company has an API has always been an important driver to help me decide if I want to talk further.
 Before accepting the initial interview with a company where I served as the Director of Web Product Marketing, I made sure they had an API and by doing so, reviewed the API through their API Portal.

-With the maturity of API portals, there comes a set of expected behaviors and needs.
+With the maturity of API Portals, there comes a set of expected behaviors and needs.
 When you deviate from those experiences, the learning curve is higher.

 To demonstrate this concept, test the experience of your API portal through a method called “API Friction Logging.”
 By measuring the level of friction your API and corresponding API Portal offer, you can better understand what it takes to reduce support.